Leogogo1023/OpenGL/README.md

 You should base your code off the example for rotating a triangle: that example calculates colors in the CPU code, and has minimal vertex and fragment shaders - these are flat shaders which will allow you to see the detail in your model.
 You do not need to write shaders in this assignment.

-part 2: transformations and more opengl
+Part 2: transformations and more opengl

 This assignment was locked Apr 24 at 11:59pm.
 For this assignment, you will extend your glrender program to include a simple camera control that will let you position and aim a perspective camera, and add in basic blinn/phong lighting at the vertices.
 All of these computations should be done in the vertex shader.